alikarcic/main-site/index.md

 - **Mainstreaming Prejudice?
 Anti-Prejudice Norms, Mainstream Elites and Far Right Rhetoric.** Presented at DPSA 2024, EPSA 2025 and APSA 2025.
 [OSF](https://osf.io/7wxb4?mode=&revisionId=&view_only=).

 - **When Do Mainstream Parties Talk Like the Far Right?
-A Computational Analysis of Anti-Immigrant Rhetoric** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.
+Evidence From Western Europe** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.

+- **Testing the Waters: How Rhetorical Accommodation Precedes Positional Accommodation** Presented at APSA 2025.

 - **Mitigating Discrimination Through Meditation** - Co-authored with Nicholas Haas.

+- **Using Eye-Tracking and Survey Experiments to Understand Biases in Information Processing** - Co-authored with Nicholas Haas.

 ## Education